ikoniqoz/nitrodocs/content/guides/pyrocms-tags.md

     {{ noparse }}{{ url:segments segment="1" default="[[ page:slug ]]" }}{{ /noparse }}

-PyroCMS parses each parameter separately for square brackets, so you can even do logic within your paramters:
+NitroCMS parses each parameter separately for square brackets, so you can even do logic within your paramters:

     {{ noparse }}{{ url:segments segment="1" default="[[ if global:environment == 'development' ]]dev_home[[ else ]]home[[ endif ]]" }}{{ /noparse }}